ABOUT THE

 upside-down" in relation to the obverse of the coin (SEE

-PHOTO BELOW).
-"Upside down" lettering IS NOT
+PHOTOS BELOW).
+"Upside down" lettering IS

-one of each type if one is inclined to do so.
+collect one of each type if one is inclined to do so.

-The edge lettering on proof coins is applied by
+The edge lettering on proof coins

-the coin is struck.
+applied when the coin is struck.

 |